arlac77/uti/README.md

 ```

 ## initialize(options)
-Returns a promise that is fullfilled if the initialization is done.
+Returns a promise that is fulfilled if the initialization is done.
 If options.definitionFileName is given then additional UTIs will be loaded from the given file name

 ## conformsTo(a,b)